Kaya Hawkinson: Youth

+Central Coast Mariners

+In March 2023, Hawkinson joined NSW League One club Central Coast Mariners.

+Gintra

+In February 2024, after playing for a season in Australia, Hawkinson joined A Lyga defending champions FC Gintra.

+Stallion Laguna

+In 2025, Hawkinson signed with PFF Women's League side Stallion Laguna.

 International career

 Hawkinson was born in the United States to an American father and a Filipina mother, which made her eligible to represent the United States and Philippines at international level.

 Philippines

-Hawkinson was included in the Philippines squad for a month-long training camp in Australia.
+Hawkinson was included in the Philippines as an alternate for the 2022 AFC Women’s Asian Cup.
+She joined the squad again for a month-long training camp in Australia.
 The training camp was part of the national team's preparation for the 2021 Southeast Asian Games held in Hanoi, Vietnam.

 She made her debut for the Philippines in an 8–0 win against Fiji, coming in as a substitute replacing Anicka Castañeda in the 46th minute.

 Hawkinson scored her first international goal for the Philippines in a 7–0 win against Singapore in the 2022 AFF Women's Championship.